Compare Life Insurance by Visiting Our Life Insurance Resource Center.

 Well, wedding and funeral costs are also rising quickly.
 And while you can’t pre-pay a wedding, you can take care of funeral and memorial details so that your loved ones won’t have to pay more later.

 According to the National Funeral Directors Association, in 1960, the year I was born, an average funeral cost $708.
 By the time I was twenty-five and had a young family, the cost was $2,700.
-Today, that budget would cover less than half of the average $6,560 families shell out on the average funeral (and that figure is from 2009).
+Today, that budget would cover less than half of the average $8,755 families shell out on the average funeral in 2017.
 Keep in mind we’re talking the cost of the funeral only.
 This figure doesn’t factor in the cost of a cremation or cemetery plot and marker or any other memorial expenses that more frequently bring the grand total to $10-$15,000 or more.

-In 1984, The Federal Trade Commission said ‟The emotional trauma of bereavement, the lack of information, and time pressures, place the consumer at an enormous disadvantage in making funeral arrangements.”
+The Federal Trade Commission once said ‟The emotional trauma of bereavement, the lack of information, and time pressures, place the consumer at an enormous disadvantage in making funeral arrangements.”

 Fortunately, there are several insurance policies specifically designed to ease the financial burdens and remove some of the stressful decisions that our families are left with after we pass.
 (See Trent’s ‘Do You Need to Leave an Estate?’)